STAIRlab/sees/docs/contrib/modeling/uniaxialMaterial/395-Modified Ibarra-Medina-Krawinkler Deterioration Model with Bilinear Hysteretic Response (Bilin Material).md

+---
-# Modified Ibarra-Medina-Krawinkler Deterioration Model with Bilinear Hysteretic Response (Bilin Material)
+description: Modified Ibarra-Medina-Krawinkler Deterioration Model with Bilinear Hysteretic Response (Bilin Material) ...

+# ModIMKBilin

 <p>This command is used to construct a bilin material.
 The bilin
 material simulates the modified Ibarra-Krawinkler deterioration model